PHP-DI/PHP-DI/news/11-php-di-4-3-released.md

 ];
 ```

-This might be a common situation for other developers, especially those deploying their applications to
+This might be a common situation for some developers, especially those deploying their applications to
 systems like Heroku, or otherwise following the principles of [12-factor applications](http://12factor.net/config).

 Since 4.3, this can be written like this: